Below you'll find answers to some commonly asked questions regarding financial aid, FAFSA, and more!

 Do I have to accept federal aid?

-While your employer may require you to accept grant aid, you will not be required to accept loans.
+- While your employer may require you to accept grant aid, you are not required to accept loans.
 You can check your employer’s financial aid policy for more details or talk to your Guild coach.

 What if I’m not a U.S. Citizen?

 What if I’m a DACA student?

-DACA students can still fill out FAFSA!
+- DACA students can still fill out FAFSA!
 If you don’t have a social security number, you can typically just use all zeros (0's) instead.
 Though you likely won’t be eligible for federal student aid, you may still be eligible for state or college aid, in addition to private scholarships.
+See here for more guidance.

 If you have more questions regarding FAFSA, check out the Federal Student Aid website!